neooffice/pdfwriterformac/README.md

-PDFwriter for Mac is a native printer driver for macOS, which will let you generate PDF files by simply printing.
+PDFwriter for Mac is a native printer driver for macOS which will let you generate PDF files by simply printing.
+PDFwriter for Mac is useful for applications such as Adobe Acrobat Reader that do not provide a way to save PDF files that can be opened in the macOS Preview application because they do not use the native macOS print dialog.
 When a macOS application prints to the PDFwriter printer, a PDF file will be saved in the /Users/Shared/PDFwriter/<macOS_username> folder.

 PDFwriter for Mac is heavily based on <a href="https://www.cups-pdf.de/">CUPS-PDF</a> but does not use Ghostscript to generate PDF files.
 Instead, it uses native macOS internal PDF processing.